 Rosacea can be a devastating skin condition.
 It can rob you of your confidence, and it can have a major impact on your quality of life.
-Instead of resorting to powerful medications during a major rosacea flare-up, many sufferers would rather turn to safe, natural options to address their problem.
+Even though there is no one-size-fits-all rosacea treatment, there are powerful medications as well as natural options that can help treat the symptoms.
+Instead of resorting to powerful medications during a major flare-up, many sufferers would rather turn to safe, natural options to address their problem.
+Using coconut oil for rosacea is one such option.

 There is some evidence suggesting coconut oil might help with symptoms of rosacea.
 Here’s some information on rosacea, as well as information on how coconut oil could help.

 If you have to deal with the redness on your skin or face from rosacea, you’re definitely not alone.
-It’s actually a common condition.
-It affects not only the face, but also the back, ears, and chest.
-It can even lead to swollen eyelids and red, severely irritated eyes.1
+It’s actually a common condition that affects not only the face, but also the back, ears, and chest.
+The condition can range from mild rosacea to severe, and a bad flare-up of the condition can even lead to swollen eyelids and red, severely irritated eyes.1

 The most common symptom of rosacea is redness on the face, due to broken blood vessels.

-Skin affected by rosacea can be extremely sensitive to the touch and very dry, and it may also sting.
+Skin affected by rosacea can be extremely sensitive to the touch, very dry, and it may also sting.
 Dryness and scaling can occur.
-People with rosacea will also often experience acne-like breakouts (rosacea is also known as “acne rosacea”).
+People with rosacea will also often experience acne-like breakouts (rosacea is also known as acne rosacea).
 Skin will often not only have a bumpy texture, but it can also thicken in certain areas, and scales can form on the cheeks, ears, forehead, and chin.2

 Rosacea is much more than a cosmetic problem.
-It is a chronic condition that can cause emotional issues, including feelings of embarrassment and frustration.
+It’s a painful, chronic condition that can cause emotional issues, including feelings of embarrassment and frustration.
 Many people with the condition suffer from low self-esteem and self-confidence.
-Some sufferers even experience anxiety and depression.3
+It isn’t unusual for some people to also experience anxiety and depression.3

 A Major Mystery

-The exact cause of rosacea remains unclear.
-However, research has uncovered several interesting clues.
-For example, rosacea is often inherited from other family members.
+Rosacea causes remain unclear.
+Though what causes rosacea is unknown, research has uncovered several interesting clues.
+For example, rosacea is often inherited from previous generations.
 Also, sufferers tend to be of Celtic or Scandinavian descent, fair-skinned, and 30-50 years old.
 Women are more likely than men to develop the condition.4

 It is also believed that the immune system could contribute to rosacea.